Atari Jaguar: Technical specifications

 From the Jaguar Software Reference manual, page 1:

 Jaguar is a custom chip set primarily intended to be the heart of a very high-performance games/leisure computer.
 It may also be used as a graphics accelerator in more complex systems, and applied to workstation and business uses.
 As well as a general purpose CPU, Jaguar contains four processing units.
 These are the Object Processor, Graphics Processor, Blitter, and Digital Sound Processor.
 Jaguar provides these blocks with a 64-bit data path to external memory devices, and is capable of a very high data transfer rate into external dynamic RAM.

 The Jaguar's multi-chip architecture was difficult to use for most contemporary developers.

+The Atari Jaguar has a Motorola 68000 CPU and two custom 32-bit coprocessors named Tom and Jerry.
 Design specs for the console allude to the GPU or DSP being capable of acting as a CPU, leaving the Motorola 68000 to read controller inputs.
 Atari's Leonard Tramiel also specifically suggested that the 68000 not be used by developers.
 In practice, however, many developers use the Motorola 68000 to drive gameplay logic due to the greater developer familiarity of the 68000 and the adequacy of the 68000 for certain types of games.
 Most critically, a flaw in the memory controller means that certain obscure conventions must be followed for the RISC chips to be able to execute code from RAM.

-The system was notoriously difficult to program for, because its multi-processor design is complex, development tools were released in an unfinished state, and the hardware had crippling bugs.
+The system is notoriously difficult to program for, because its multi-processor design is complex, development tools were released in an unfinished state, and the hardware has crippling bugs.
+The Tom and Jerry chips operate independently, and hardware bugs are triggered when software attempts to synchronize those chips.
+This conflict forced developers to rely on the slower Motorola 68000 CPU to manage data flow, creating a bottleneck that limited the console's performance.

+The Jaguar has two distinct versions that are discernable by the first letter of the serial number on the bottom of the system.
+Most Jaguars have a "K" serial (manufactured by IBM), while others have an "M" serial (manufactured by JVC).
+Early "K" serial systems have an ADC chip, which supports analog control.
+Later "K" serial (shown right) and "M" serial systems fixed the crippling hardware bugs found in earlier models but lack the ADC chip as a result of cost-cutting.